DiegoVazquezNanini/martian-robots/README.md

 npm install  # To install all dependencies

-node .  # To run the program
+npm run start  # To run the program

 npm run test  # To run the tests.